SoFaygo: 2020–2022: "Knock Knock" and Pink Heartz

 In February 2021, Burt had signed to Travis Scott's label Cactus Jack Records, which includes other popular rappers such as Sheck Wes and Don Toliver.
 In June 2021, Burt appeared on Genius's web series Open Mic to perform his single "Knock Knock".

 On August 20, 2021, SoFaygo was featured on Trippie Redd's album, Trip at Knight, on the song "MP5".
 On September 1, 2021, he released the song "Let's Lose Our Minds", being the lead single for Pink Heartz and his first release under Cactus Jack since his signing.
 On October 8, SoFaygo was featured on labelmate Don Toliver's album Life of a Don, on the track "Smoke".

 Just a month later, on July 15, 2022, his reportedly leaked EP Babyjack appeared exclusively on SoundCloud, under the account 'prettyboyarchive'.
 On October 17, 2022, four songs from his debut album Pink Heartz were released, with a feature from Ken Carson.
 He announced the November 11 release date for the album on the same day.

-2023–present
+2023–present: GO+, JackBoys 2, and MANIA

 On June 14, 2023, SoFaygo released an EP called GO+; the year after that, he released the songs "Precision" featuring Don Toliver and "Life So Crazy"; and nearing the end of 2024, SoFaygo released a SoundCloud-exclusive EP called Pressure.

-In 2024, SoFaygo supported Lil Tecca's "HVN ON EARTH" tour, alongside Tana and Chow Lee.
+In 2024, SoFaygo supported Lil Tecca's "Hvn on Earth" tour, alongside Tana and Chow Lee.

-On July 13, 2025, SoFaygo made two appearances on JackBoys 2, marking his first collaboration with label owner Travis Scott.
+On July 13, 2025, SoFaygo made two appearances on JackBoys 2, marking his first collaboration with label head Travis Scott.

-On Halloween, October 31, 2025, SoFaygo announced that his album Mania would be released on November 21, 2025.
+On Halloween, October 31, 2025, SoFaygo announced that his mixtape Mania would be released on November 21, 2025.
+On November 21, Faygo would keep his word and release the mixtape to all platforms.
+The mixtape contains 19 tracks, with features from Kaash Paige, and Hardrock.